-7.6 Appealing a PEC claim or Late Authorisation Decision
+7.6 Appealing a PEC claim or Short Extension Request Decision

-You can appeal against the University's decision to reject a PEC claim or Late Authorisation Request, or against the length of the extension granted in a successful Late Authorisation request.
+You can appeal against the University's decision to reject a PEC claim or Short Extension request, including the length of the extension granted.

 If you have not previously declared personal extenuating circumstances and wish to appeal on the basis of declaring them only after the Programme Assessment Board decision has been published, you should make this appeal according to the process described in regulation 7.7.
 Students have a responsibility to make the Programme Assessment Board aware of any extenuating circumstances that significantly affected their assessed work by the relevant deadline using the University's Personal Extenuating Circumstances Procedures.
 If you have not done this, you will need to explain why when you lodge an appeal under 7.7.